mattyoung101/omicron/omicam/docs/Hybrid Localisation Plan.md

      - algorithm for this is, for the goal image, if two components distances are <= THRESH and their size is >= THRESH, then merge the rectangles
 - If goals are not visible, default to mouse sensor and add a static radius around it.
-We don't use mouse sensor constantly due to compounding error
+We don't use mouse sensor constantly due to compounding error from integration (look into this though).
 - Always be conservative in estimates of uncertainty, we never want to under-estimate it
-- If the goal uncertainty is good enough we could just not bother with the Subplex optimiser (will this ever happen?)
+- If the goal uncertainty is good enough, sometimes we could just not bother with the Subplex optimiser (will this ever happen?)